|Original image||Corner Pin Image||Filtered image|

 Deselecting the Use Motion Trackers checkbox allows you to override the corner pin trackers and use the onscreen controls to manually place your corner pin image.

-Motion Tracker Parameter Group
+Legacy Motion Tracker Parameter Group (Continuum 11 and earlier)

 The Motion Tracker parameter groups allows you to track the motion of an object, then use the motion path data to control another aspect of the effect.
 For example, track a detergent bottle and pin a new label to the bottle.
 Because the Corner Pin Tracker includes four trackers, it includes the following additional parameters.
-Because the Corner Pin Tracker includes four trackers, the following parameters appear in the Tracker 1, Tracker 2, Tracker 3 and Tracker 4 parameter groups.
-In other ﬁlters, these parameters appear in the Motion Tracker parameter group.
+Because the Corner Pin Tracker includes four trackers, the following parameters appear in the Tracker 1, Tracker 2, Tracker 3and Tracker 4 parameter groups.
+In other filters, these parameters appear in the Motion Tracker parameter group.
 The parameters are Start Tracking Frame, End Tracking Frame, Target Width, Search Width and Tracker Auto-Man.

 The Track menu determines which corner pin trackers are analyzed when you select the Track on the Fly checkbox and click Play.
 The options are All, Corner 1, Corner 2, Corner 3 and Corner 4.
 Data is created for all currently selected trackers.